shenhuiying2017/azure-docs.es-es/articles/app-service-mobile/app-service-mobile-dotnet-backend-how-to-use-server-sdk.md

         public bool Complete {get; set;}
     }

-El objeto DTO se utiliza para definir la tabla en SQL Database.
-Para crear la entrada de la base de datos, agregue una propiedad `DbSet<>` a la instancia de DbContext que esté utilizando.
-En la plantilla de proyecto predeterminada para Azure Mobile Apps, la instancia de DbContext se llama `Models\MobileServiceContext.cs`:
+The DTO is used to define the table within the SQL database.
+To create the database entry, add a `DbSet<>` property to the DbContext you are using.
+In the default project template for Azure Mobile Apps, the DbContext is called `Models\MobileServiceContext.cs`:

     public class MobileServiceContext : DbContext
     {